.home .elementor-element-1b21677 { display: none !important; }

 Does this sound familiar?
 This toolkit was built for exactly these moments:

-"My child’s tone sounds rude when I correct them."
+"My child's tone sounds rude every time I correct them."

-The Tone Cue Cards and daily practice teach calm voice and respectful words without a power struggle.
+The Tone Cue Cards and daily practice teach calm voice and respectful word choices — without a power struggle, and without shaming.

-The Checklist teaches “acknowledge first, then talk.”
-Kids learn to comply before debating.
+The Following Directions Checklist teaches "acknowledge first, then talk."
+Kids learn to comply before debating — a skill that changes everything at home and school.

-The Script Cards give respectful phrases for adults outside the home and reinforce the same standard everywhere.
+The Script Cards give your child respectful phrases for adults in every setting — because the same standard applies whether you're watching or not.

 "My child can't accept correction without attitude."

-The Coaching Guide shows calm correction and repair, so correction becomes training—not shame.
+The Coaching Guide shows calm correction and repair so that being corrected becomes a learning moment, not a shaming moment.

-"My child apologizes, but the behavior keeps repeating."
+"My child apologizes but the disrespect keeps coming back."

-The 7-day plan focuses on consistent practice so respect becomes a habit, not a moment.
+The 7-Day Plan focuses on consistent daily practice so respect becomes a habit wired into how your child operates — not just a response to getting caught.

 What ages is this toolkit for?

-The Respect for Adults Toolkit is designed for kids ages 6 to 14, with simple scripts that scale up for older kids.
+The Respect for Adults Toolkit is designed for children ages 6–14.
+The scripts are simple enough for early elementary and scale up naturally for older kids who need more nuanced language.

-No. It’s firm and respectful.
-The focus is calm structure, clear expectations, and repair when kids mess up.
+No. The approach is firm and respectful — not harsh.
+The focus is calm structure, clear expectations, and repair when kids fall short.
+No shaming, no yelling, no power struggles.

 Can teachers use this in the classroom?

 Yes.
-The poster and scripts work well for classroom expectations, hallway behavior, and respectful responses to correction.
+The poster and scripts work well for classroom expectations, hallway behavior, and teaching respectful responses to correction.
+It fits naturally into SEL time or morning meetings.

-Use short practice sessions and lots of encouragement.
-Teach the words first, then build confidence through repetition.
+Ages 6–14.
+Use short practice sessions and lots of encouragement for sensitive children.
+Teach the words first, then build confidence through low-pressure daily repetition.

 Does this cover respectful disagreement?

 Yes.
-Kids learn how to disagree without disrespect using phrases like “May I explain?” and “I understand, but…”
+Kids learn exactly how to disagree without disrespect — using phrases like "May I explain?" and "I understand, but I'd like to ask a question."
+Disagreement done right is a life skill.

-Ready to Teach Respect for Adults the Old-School Way?
+Ready to Teach Your Child Respect the Old-School Way?

-Download the Respect for Adults Toolkit and start with simple scripts and calm practice.
-In one week, you’ll see better tone, faster listening, and fewer arguments—without yelling.
+Download the toolkit today and start with the scripts and calm daily practice — in one week, you will see better tone, faster listening, and fewer arguments without raising your voice.
+Respect is a skill.
+This toolkit teaches it.

 MannersMatterNow.com — Because manners still matter.